keikai/doc/dev-ref/adv/Performance_Guide.md

 One typical use case in Keikai is loading a template file and inserting application data from a database in the beginning.
 Normally, this will generate lots of internal events and trigger formula dependency recalculation which is unnecessary before showing Keikai spreadsheet to a browser.
-If you have lots of data, you can implement
+If you have lots of data, you can implement [io.keikai.api.PostImport](https://keikai.io/javadoc/latest/io/keikai/api/PostImport.html) and put your initialization logic in `process()`.
+Then Keikai will invoke
-<javadoc directory="keikai">io.keikai.api.PostImport</javadoc> and put
-your initialization logic in `process()`.
-Then Keikai will invoke `process()` right after the file is imported and turn off those unnecessary update triggered by `Range` API.
+`process()` right after the file is imported and turn off those unnecessary update triggered by `Range` API.
 This can speed up the data/formula inserting.